Lobethal-Lutheran-School/LLS-STEM-Runner/README.md

 	SI/SDA PD3  vs PD1
 	CE     PD5  vs PD5

-and these difference have to be reflected in the ST7565 driver code, namely, stlcd.h, for the T4 v2 component tester to work.
+and these differences have to be reflected in the ST7565 driver code, namely, stlcd.h, for the T4 v2 component tester to work.

 ## Project details